6.3 Preventing early leaving from education and training (ELET)

 Republic of North Macedonia has no comprehensive Strategy for preventing early leaving from education and training.
 Separate policies and measures about ELET can be found in many different strategic documents.

-It’s important to be mentioned that the municipalities do not have accurate data on students who have dropped out of school and do not have the practice of collecting data on a regular basis, nor is such a requirement regulated by law.
-On the other side, schools have data on students who drop out of school, but do not follow what happens to them after they leave school.
+It’s important to mention that the municipalities do not have accurate data on students who have dropped out of school and do not have the practice of collecting data on a regular basis, nor is such a requirement regulated by law.
+On the other hand, schools have data on students who dropout of school, but do not follow what happens to them after they leave school.

 Reduced criteria for enrollment of Roma students in public high schools